Hey, I’m Wesley! 👋🏻

 I've wanted to climb the Seven Summits (the highest mountain on each continent, including Mt.
 Everest) ever since I was a kid.
 I’ve conquered one so far and have six more to go.

-In 2021, I trained for and finished an Ironman–a race consisting of a 2.4-mile swim, a 112-mile bike ride, and a 26.2-mile marathon, all done back-to-back.
-It took me 15 hours to finish and it was hardest physical thing I've ever done.
+🚴🏻 In 2021, I trained for and completed an Ironman Triathlon–a 140.6-mile (226 km) endurance race consisting of a 2.4-mile swim, a 112-mile bike ride, and a 26.2-mile marathon, all done back-to-back, in Cozumel, Mexico, where it was 80°F (27°C) with 100% humidity.

-Fun facts
+Fun facts:

 If you’d like to chat, you can reach me at my first name at my company url.
 You can also find me on X (Twitter) and LinkedIn, where I'm somewhat active.